shupershuff/PalworldServerTools/README.md

 - -Backup - TBC FROM v1.1.0.
 Will initiate a backup and save it to "<BackupPath>\<Year>\<MonthName>\<Day>\<TimeOfBackup>\"
 - -Start - Will check for updates and start the server using your "Normal" settings
 - -StartThemed - Will check for updates and start the server using the 'themed' settings for whatever day it is.
 NOTE that this will overwrite PalworldSettings.ini with the contents of the .ini file you've specified in config.xml
+- -LogPlayers - Write to PlayersOnline.txt so you can see who was online at what time.
+You can use this alongside any of the ShowPlayers parameters.
 - -NoUpdate - To be used in conjuntion with -StartNoTheme or -StartThemed so that server starts immediately without checking for updates.
 - -UpdateOnly - Will launch the script to update the Palworld server.
 - -UpdateCheck - Used to check if there's updates available (but not update) and return either "Version Up to date" or "Update Available"